 Van Donkersgoed (1992) used meta-analysis to examine the effect of antimicrobial mass medication on morbidity, mortality and growth rate as these related to BRD.
 Of 107 field trials, only ten were randomised controlled field trials deemed suitable for meta-analysis.
 The results indicated that parenteral mass medication with long acting oxytetracycline or tilmicosin on feedlot arrival would significantly reduce BRD morbidity in feedlot cattle.
 However, the author concluded that data on the effects of mass medication on mortality and performance were unreliable, there were insufficient data on the most effective treatment regimens, and there were no valid data on the efficacy of mass medication delivered in feed or water for prevention of BRD.
 Subsequently, Hellwig et al. (1999) found mass medication with injectable tilmicosin at feedlot arrival was superior to chlortetracycline added to the ration in terms of BRD morbidity and treatment costs.
-However, this was a small study (N = 88) presented as a research report without peer review.

-Tulathromycin is the most recent antibiotic to become available for the treatment and prevention of BRD in Australia.
-As yet there are no published Australian studies on the efficacy of mass medication with tulathromycin, but North American studies have shown it to be more effective in reducing the incidence of BRD than tilmicosin (Kilgore et al., 2005; Rooney et al., 2005) or florfenicol (Rooney et al., 2005).
+As yet there are no published Australian studies on the efficacy of mass medication with tulathromycin, but north American studies have shown it to be more effective in reducing the incidence of BRD than tilmicosin (Kilgore et al., 2005; Rooney et al., 2005) or florfenicol (Rooney et al., 2005).